ionic-team/capacitor/README.md

 *Capacitor is being actively developed and is not currently ready for public use.
-See our Roadmap for our upcoming plans and tentatively timeline*
+See our [Timeline](#timeline) for our upcoming plans and tentatively timeline*

 # ⚡️ Capacitor: Cross-platform apps with JavaScript and the Web ⚡️